ericbrasiln/dhangout/presentation.md

 ---

-## Example 1: Data Analysis of Public Domain Newspapers from the National Digital Library of Portugal
+## Example 1: Data Analysis of Public Domain Newspapers from the National Digital Library of Portugal {.center}

 **Overview:**

 - **Objective:** Evaluate the quality and relevance of newspaper data from the National Digital Library of Portugal, focusing on public domain newspapers.
 - **Data Collection:** Utilized scrapers to gather metadata and text data.

+---

 **Analysis of Public Domain Newspapers:**